Start9Labs/documentation/site/source/user-manual/initial-setup.rst

         </audio>
 #.
 Confirm the Embassy emitted two sounds when powering on: :ref:`a bep and a chime<sounds-bepchime>`
 #.
 Confirm your phone/computer is **not** connected to a "Guest" network
 #.
-Confirm your phone/computer is not using a VPN
+Confirm your phone/computer is not using a VPN, or that if you are, it allows LAN connections, such as the options below:

+    - Mullvad - Go to "Settings -> VPN Settings -> Local Network Sharing"
+    - ProtonVPN - Go to "Preferences -> Connection -> Allow LAN Connections"

 #.
 Visit or Refresh the embassy.local page in a web browser
 #.
 To avoid networking issues, it is recommended to use your `primary` router, not an extender or mesh router.
 #.
 Very rarely, your firewall settings may block mDNS.
 In this case: